beatcracker/Powershell-Misc/README.md

 Features

   * Get list of unique commit authors in one or more SVN repositories.
   * Full comment-based help and usage examples.

+####Scripts

+#####`New-GitSvnAuthorsFile.ps1`

+	Generate authors file for one or more SVN repositories to assist SVN to Git migrations.
+Can map SVN authors to domain accounts and get full names and emails from Active Directiry.
+Requires Subversion binaries and [Get-SvnAuthor](#get-svnauthorps1) function.

+Features

+  * Generate authors file for one or more SVN repositories
+  * Map SVN authors to domain accounts and get full names and emails from Active Directiry
+  * Full comment-based help and usage examples.